isabella232/pmp-support-site/docs/developers/020_authentication.md

 puts oauth_token.token # the string
 ```

-In the response, `token_expires_in` is the number seconds until this `access_token` will expire and your client will need to request a new one.
+In the response, `token_expires_in` is the number in seconds until this `access_token` will expire and your client will need to request a new one.
 Re-requesting a non-expired token for the same client will return the same `access_token`.
 SDK's *should* automatically re-request the token when it expires.

 ## Token Deletion

 See `urn:collectiondoc:form:revoketoken` in [the home doc](https://api.pmp.io).

-* Uses the "publish" endpoint
+* Use the "publish" endpoint
-* HTTP `DELETE` request
+* Make an HTTP `DELETE` request

 ```shell
 curl -u "client_id:client" -X DELETE "https://api.pmp.io/auth/access_token"